ibexa/documentation-user/docs/creating_content_basic.md

 ![Available Rich Text block elements](img/rich_text_block_elements.png "Available Rich Text block elements")

-Each of these elements can have its own settings, such as formatting, that you can access by activating it.
+Each of these elements can have its own settings, such as text formatting.
 The option bar also lets you reorder or remove any elements in the Rich Text Field.

 #### Images

-Images options enable you to select the variation (alias) for the image.
+In image options you can select an image variation.
-Available image variations, including different sizing options and other filters that can be applied to images, can be configured for your installation at a developer level.
+Variations can include different sizing options and other filters that are applied to images.
+Available image variations must be configured at a developer level.
 See [Images](https://doc.ezplatform.com/en/latest/guide/images/) for a technical guide on how to do this.

 #### Tables